 DISCLAIMER: THERE ARE AFFILIATE LINKS IN THIS POST.
 THIS MEANS THAT AT NO COST TO YOU, I WILL RECEIVE A SMALL COMMISSION IF YOU PURCHASE THROUGH MY LINK.

-To keep sand between pavers for long, you must opt-in for using polymeric sands instead of regular sands.
+To keep sand between pavers for a long, you must use polymeric sand instead of regular sand.

 Moreover, sealing the paver surface helps to last the joint sand even longer.

 It’s because the regular sands don’t provide the required bond in the middle of the paver joints, and it can easily be washed away after heavy rainfall.
 Regular sands can’t prevent weed and moss growth too.

 Applying the sand is not an uphill task by any means.

 Bear with me as I’m going to tell you the steps involved in keeping the sand between the pavers in a moment.